BartMassey/parseargs/README.md

-# parseargs
-Command-line argument parsing for Haskell programs
+# parseargs: Command-line argument parsing for Haskell programs
-Bart Massey <bart@cs.pdx.edu>
+Copyright © 2007 Bart Massey

 This library provides System.Console.Parseargs, a module to assist in argument parsing for Haskell stand-alone command